-RPAG members are public and private sector clinicians and administrators, public health officials and advocates from Baltimore City, Anne Arundel, Baltimore, Carroll, Frederick, Harford and Howard Counties.
-Specifically, RPAG members represent hospital departments of Obstetrics, Neonatology, Nursing, and Infection Control, community health centers, Medicaid managed care organizations, officials from the seven local health departments and the state health department, MedChi, the Maryland State Medical Society, and other national and state-level professional and advocacy associations.
+RPAG members are public and private sector clinicians and administrators, public health officials and advocates from Baltimore City, Anne Arundel, Baltimore, Carroll, Frederick, Harford, Howard and Prince George's Counties.
+Specifically, RPAG members represent hospital Departments of Obstetrics, Neonatology, Nursing, and Infection Control, community health centers, Medicaid managed care organizations, officials from the eight local health departments and the Maryland Department of Health and Mental Hygiene, MedChi, the Maryland State Medical Society, and other national and state-level professional and advocacy associations.

-Summary of 2006 CDC Sexually Transmitted Diseases (STD) Treatment Guidelines
+Sexually Transmitted Diseases (STD) Treatment Chart 2006 (PDF)

-For more information on the Baltimore Regional Perinatal Advisory Group or the RPAG Toolkit, call 410-887-3725.
+For more information on the Baltimore Regional Perinatal Advisory Group or the RPAG Toolkits, call 410-887-3725.